organicmaps/organicmaps.github.io/content/contribute/android-engineer/_index.md

 - Continuously enhance the app’s stability and performance.
 - Partner with a global open-source community to drive development.

-### Conditions

-100% remote work from nearly anywhere in the world.
-Full time position.
-Part-time work or combining with other commitments is certainly possible.

 ### Get in Touch

 If you are passionate about improving the user experience and supporting our community-driven project, we’d love to hear from you.
-Contact us at [team@organicmaps.app](mailto:team@organicmaps.app), and let’s discuss how you can make an impact!
+Contact us at [join@organicmaps.app](mailto:join@organicmaps.app), and let’s discuss how you can make an impact!